 PAUL A. STRASSMANN's career includes service as chief corporate information systems executive (1956-1978; 1990-1993, and 2002-2003), vice-president of strategic planning for office automation (1978-1985), and information systems researcher and professor (1986 to date).

-Mr. Strassmann is the Distinguished Professor of Information Sciences at George Mason School of Information Technology and Adjunct Research Advisor at International Data Corporation.
+Mr. Strassmann is an Adjunct Research Advisor for the International Data Corporation and was Distinguished Professor of Information Sciences at George Mason School of Information Technology.
 He is Contributing Editor of the Armed Forces Communications & Electronics Association Signal magazine and serves as the Chairman of the Board of Directors of Queralt, a company that offers Radio Frequency Tag identification services for high-value objects.